 Instructions

-- Cream together the 1 tablespoon sugar and 1 heaping tablespoon dark or light brown sugar with the softened 1-1 1/2 tablespoon(s) unsalted butter using the back of a spoon or a spatula.
+- Cream together the 1 tablespoon white sugar and 1 heaping tablespoon dark or light brown sugar with the softened 1-1 1/2 tablespoon(s) unsalted butter using the back of a spoon or a spatula.

 - Add the 1 tablespoon water or milk and 1/8 teaspoon vanilla extract.